Do Go On - 400 - The Millennium Dome Heist

 Oh, God.

-What was my careers counsellor's name?
+What was my careers counselor's name?

-He kind of sucked i think
+He kind of sucked.

-his name was mr bruce i don't think we had a great one on my school either and but i can't remember
+I don't think we had a great one on my school either, but I can't remember what they told me I should do.

-what they told me i should do mine told me to drop drama and take up biology and i was the drama
+Mine told me to drop drama and take up biology, and I was the drama captain.

-but then he went and told the drama teacher,
+But then he went and told the drama teacher, Jess is going to be dropping drama.

-And then the drama teacher came to me and was like,
+Drama teacher came to me and was like, you can't drop drama.

 You're the drama captain.